 Until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends and may require the issuance of warrants, which could potentially dilute their ownership interest.
 If we raise additional funds through collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or grant licenses on terms that may not be favorable to us.
-If we are unable to raise additional funds through equity, or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market ZGN-1061 that we would otherwise prefer to develop and market ourselves.
+If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market our product candidates that we would otherwise prefer to develop and market ourselves.

 Since our inception in 2005, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned tax credits, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2016, we had net operating loss carryforwards for federal and state income tax purposes of \$49.1 million and \$35.9 million, respectively, which begin to expire in 2026 and 2030, respectively.
-As of December 31, 2016, we did not record deferred tax assets of \$12.8 million (gross) that were attributable to stock option exercises which will be recorded as an increase in additional paid in capital once they are realized in accordance with accounting for stock-based compensation awards.
-These deductions are not reflected in the federal and state net operating loss carryforwards and the capitalized research and development expense deferred tax assets in the amounts of \$9.4 million, \$7.2 million, and \$3.4 million, respectively.
-As of December 31, 2016, we also had available tax credit carryforwards for federal and state income tax purposes of \$13.1 million and \$1.9 million, respectively, which begin to expire in 2026 and 2021, respectively.
-We have not completed a study to assess whether an ownership change, generally defined as a greater than 50% change (by value) in the equity ownership of our corporate entity over a three-year period, has occurred or whether there have been multiple ownership changes since our inception, due to the significant costs and complexities associated with such studies.
+As of December 31, 2017, we had net operating loss carryforwards for federal and state income tax purposes of \$54.0 million and \$39.6 million, respectively, which begin to expire in 2026 and 2030, respectively.
+As of December 31, 2017, we also had available tax credit carryforwards for federal and state income tax purposes of \$14.8 million and \$2.4 million, respectively, which begin to expire in 2026 and 2021, respectively We have not completed a study to assess whether an ownership change, generally defined as a greater than 50% change (by value) in the equity ownership of our corporate entity over a three-year period, has occurred or whether there have been multiple ownership changes since our inception, due to the significant costs and complexities associated with such studies.
 Accordingly, our ability to utilize our tax carryforwards may be limited.
 Additionally, U.S. tax laws limit the time during which these carryforwards may be utilized against future taxes.
 As a result, we may not be able to take full advantage of these carryforwards for federal and state tax purposes.